Mostafa-Rawash/Export-WP-Posts-to-markdown/README.md

 - Only `post` post type is exported/imported by default.
 - Remote URLs for `featured_image` are ignored; use `_images/`.
 - Markdown/HTML conversion is intentionally basic; complex HTML may need manual adjustments.
+- Each exported post is flagged in post meta (`_wpexportmd_exported`) with a timestamp; use the checkbox to skip previously exported posts.